tommycs127/yumcha/README.md

  SidneyLauRepresentation(initial='z', nucleus='ue', coda='u', tone='6°')]
 ```

+> [!NOTE]
+>
+> - This operation may take a few seconds to complete due to the volume of validated combinations generated.
-The output list includes all theoretically valid syllables.
+> - The output list includes all theoretically valid syllables.
 While many are rare in common usage, they remain phonologically possible and pronounceable.
+> - As validation rules and syllable constraints are updated during development, the total number of the list may fluctuate.

 ## 🔤 Supported schemes